What Beck inherited — and what he continued

-Christoph Beck was appointed to degewo’s executive board on 15 November 2005.
-He entered a company whose leadership had known, in writing, for five years: more than 14,000 apartments in the portfolio contained asbestos-bearing floors.
-Parliamentary inquiry 14/219, signed on 1 April 2000 by then State Secretary Frank Bielka (and, until 2002, simultaneously Chairman of degewo’s Supervisory Board), had documented those numbers publicly — and at the same time decided: no systematic tenant disclosure.
+Christoph Beck was appointed to degewo’s executive board on November 15, 2005.
+He entered a company in which the contamination was already on record: 14,400 apartments in the portfolio had asbestos-bearing floors.
+The Senate’s answer to parliamentary inquiry 14/219, signed on April 1, 2000 by then State Secretary Frank Bielka (simultaneously Chairman of degewo’s Supervisory Board, and from 2003 a degewo board member himself), had documented that figure publicly — and recorded, in so many words: “no tenant information takes place.”

 Beck inherited that decision.
-He did not reverse it.
-The strategy stayed the same: remediate only on tenant turnover, no proactive disclosure to the existing tenancy.
+He did not reverse it: there was no systematic, verifiable disclosure to existing tenants under him either.
 When Beck took office in 2005, the asbestos problem in degewo’s apartments was not a secret inside the company — it was simply not a topic outside it.

 From 2005 to 2014, Beck and Bielka shared the executive board.
 They shared more than the office.
 In 2011, mid-tenure, the two co-published the book “Verantwortung für die Stadt” (“Responsibility for the City”).
 The title sounds programmatic.
-At the same time, thousands of tenants in degewo’s own buildings were living in apartments that, on average, contained roughly 500 kilograms of asbestos-bearing material — floor tiles, black adhesive, plaster, pipe insulation — measured by the hazardous-waste volume in a typical remediation (parliamentary record Drs.
-18/20 913).
-Not one of them had been told.
-The book is still on sale.
+At the same time, thousands of tenants in degewo’s own buildings were living in apartments with asbestos-bearing materials — floor tiles, black adhesive, plaster, pipe insulation.
+Where the figures exist, they are striking: the Senate response Drs.
+18/20 913 (23 September 2019) documents one specific remediation — three degewo properties in Berlin’s Wedding district, 151 apartments in total — that produced on average roughly 500 kilograms of hazardous waste per unit.
+Across the wider degewo portfolio, comparable per-apartment figures have never been published.
 No comprehensive tenant information programme had taken place — no notice at move-in, no posting in the building, no delivery proof for the letters degewo later claimed to have sent.
 What did exist: written renovation permits for asbestos-contaminated apartments.

 Twenty years on the job